Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Performance Evaluation

 The radar receives range measurements over the region $[-1000,1000]m \times [-1000,1000]m$.
 The standard deviations of the measurement noise is set to be $\varrho_r=10$.
 The detection probability of this radar is set to be $p_D=0.98$.
 The clutter measurements follow the Possion RFS with $\kappa(z)=\lambda U(z)/V$, where $\lambda=30$, $U(\cdot)$ represents a uniform density over the observed region and $V=\int U(z)dz$.

-The performance of the proposed LMB filter with agumented LRFSs is compared with the traditional LMB filter~\citep{Reuter2014label}.
+The performance of the proposed LMB filter with agumented LRFS is compared with the traditional LMB filter~\citep{Reuter2014label}.
 In both the two filters, the parameters such as the maximal number of components and the pruning threshold are the same.
-In addition, for the proposed LMB filter with agumented LRFSs, the group threshold $\varepsilon$ in (\ref{proof333}) is set to be $100m$.
+In addition, for the proposed LMB filter with agumented LRFS, the group threshold $\varepsilon$ in (\ref{proof333}) is set to be $100m$.